-A carbon offset is a name given to a carbon credit when it is retired by an organization to make the claim that it is compensating for its greenhouse gas (GHG) emissions.
+A carbon offset is a name given to a carbon credit when it is retired by an organization to compensate for their greenhouse gas (GHG) emissions.

-A carbon credit represents one metric ton of carbon dioxide (CO2) avoided or removed from Earth’s atmosphere.
-This is where the term “carbon” in “carbon offsetting” comes from.
+A carbon credit represents one ton of carbon dioxide (CO2) avoided or removed from Earth’s atmosphere; that’s where the “carbon” in carbon offsetting comes from.
 It can also represent an equivalent amount of another GHG, measured in carbon dioxide equivalent (CO2e).

 How does carbon offsetting work?